gzmask/aicraft/README.md

-	Use Express and Tree.JS to reconstruct basic game loop Use Dnode to reconstruct and server/client communication Remake server side part with NodeJS
+	Use Express and Tree.JS to reconstruct basic game loop Use Dnode to reconstruct and server/client communication Use Prototype to define A.I entities
+	Remove Player class for now
+    Remake server side part with NodeJS

 ============ backlog ==============